MetaMorphic-Digital/draw-steel/src/docs/Items.md

 ## Treasures

 Treasures cover the variety individual items that heroes can acquire.
 They have a number of fields to help sort and organize them.
-Many treasures can be automated via Active Effects.
+Many treasures can be automated via ActiveEffects.

 ## Project